umutbsgn/linkedin-extension-secure/README.md

 This extension has been secured by moving all API keys to a Vercel backend.
 All API calls are now routed through the Vercel backend, ensuring that sensitive API keys are not exposed in the client-side code.

+### Key Security Features

+1. **API Key Protection**: All API keys (Anthropic, Supabase, PostHog) are stored securely as environment variables on the Vercel backend.
+2. **Comprehensive Tracking**: All API calls are tracked through PostHog for monitoring and analytics.
+3. **Reduced Permissions**: The extension's permissions have been minimized to only what's necessary.

 ## Deployment Instructions

 ### 1. Deploy the Vercel Backend